app-kit/go-apperror/README.md

 Go s error  implementation is rather simplistic,  and leaves a lot to be desired for applications that require more complex errors.

-This package provides an `Error` interface and and an `AppError` implementation to provide rich errors, both internally and to a possibly public frontend.
+This package provides an `Error` interface and and an `apperror.Err` implementation to provide rich errors, both internally and to a possibly public frontend.

 The Error interface of course implements the go Error interface,